barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 # DMR Monday evening Net

-A Digital net is run on each Monday night at 7:00PM onwards.
+A Digital net is run on each Monday night at 7:00PM onwards to 8pm.

-Using a local repeater the talk group is TG3809
+Using a local repeater the talk group is TG "5"

 # HF Monday evening Net